freelancephp/WP-External-Links/readme.txt

 = 1.51 =
 * Fixed also check url's starting with //
+* Fixed wpel_external_link also applied on ignored links

 = 1.50 =
 * Removed stylesheet file to save extra request